sjdv1982/seamless/tests/snakemake/README.txt

 - Seamless does not yet support run functions, therefore the rule "report" will not work.

-This test must be run with a Redis database available.

-You can generate a Seamless graph by binding the Snakefile to the rule "bcftools_call" as follows: python3 ../../scripts/snakemake2seamless.py  bcftools_call  --seamless snakegraph.seamless
+You can generate a Seamless graph by binding the Snakefile to the rule "bcftools_call" as follows: python3 ../../scripts/snakemake2seamless.py  bcftools_call  --seamless snakegraph.seamless --zip snakegraph.zip

 The script run-snakegraph.py binds the contents of "data" to the graph, and equilibrates it.